 The impact of annual avoidable household food waste in Canada is equal to 2.1 million cars and 9.8 million tonnes of CO2 according to Love Food Hate Waste.

 Around 4.82 million tonnes of food, worth nearly $21 billion, is lost or wasted during the processing and manufacturing of food.
 The total value of wasted or lost food in Canada is $49 billion.
 If the food was saved, it could feed every Canadian for five months according to a report by Second Harvest.

 The annual cost of the total amount of food wasted in Canada is $1,766 per household.
 The report also says that the amount of food wasted across all levels of the food chain in Canada creates approximately 56.6 tonnes of greenhouse gas emissions equivalent to carbon dioxide.

-When food ends in landfills, it rots and creates methane, a greenhouse gas.
-Methane can oxidise and create ground-level ozone and has eighty times more powerful warming effect than carbon dioxide over a twenty-year period.
+When food ends up in landfills, it rots and creates methane, a greenhouse gas.
+Methane can oxidise and create ground-level ozone and has eighty times more powerful warming effect than carbon dioxide over twenty years.
 Methane is 25 more damaging to the environment than carbon dioxide.
-8% of global greenhouse gas emissions comes from food waste and are avoidable.
+8% of global greenhouse gas emissions come from food waste and are avoidable.

 According to Second Harvest, much of the surplus edible food is not donated because of five main reasons that are:

 - Ineffective communication and coordination between producers and food rescue organisations; and

 - Perceived complexity of donating compared to alternative disposal.